zuozhenggh/learning-library/developer-library/forms-to-oci/network/network.md

 9. Click **View Virtual Cloud Network**

-## Task 2: Optional - Security List for Database or Forms Builder on Windows ##
+## Task 2: Security List for Database or Forms Builder on Windows ##

-You need to run these steps only if:
+You need to run these steps to:
-- you will use separate machine to run the Database.
-A VM or Autonomous DB.
+- connect your Forms Server to a database listener in a VM or Autonomous.
-- you will use a Forms Builder on Windows
+- (optional) connect a Forms Builder on Windows to the other servers

 You should be in the details of the Virtual Cloud Network.